FortressFinance/docs/README.md

 Passive investors, seen as class of financial market participants, usually operate on the basis of long time horizons and are able to withstand short term volatility.
-Fortress will allow passive investors to "set and forget" individual investment strategies.
+Fortress will provide passive investors with a toolbox that complements passive long term investment strategies.